 - Subject acceleration across specific key learning areas in Year 9, 10 and 11

-- Pathways that lead to completion of 1st year university subjects as a VCE subject in Year 12
+- Pathways that lead to the completion of 1st-year university subjects as a VCE subject in Year 12

-- Diverse co-curricula options that provide further avenues for gifted and talented students to be challenged through music, drama, art, debating, immersion programs, lunch clubs, as well as sport.
+- Diverse co-curricular options that provide further avenues for gifted and talented students to be challenged through music, drama, art, debating, immersion programs, lunch clubs, as well as sport.

 As well as preparation for external competitions such as: